What’s in This Article

 How Indigestion Can Cause Burping

-Indigestion can cause you to burp more often during pregnancy because food and gas may sit in your stomach longer than usual.
+Indigestion can make you burp more often during pregnancy because food and gas may sit in your stomach longer than usual.
 Rising progesterone relaxes digestive muscles, so digestion slows and gas builds.

 Indigestion during pregnancy can make you burp more as food and gas linger longer in your stomach.

 You may notice more burping when you eat too much, eat too fast, or swallow extra air.
-Rich, fatty, or spicy foods can also trigger indigestion and add to the pressure.
+Rich, fatty, or spicy foods can also trigger indigestion and add pressure.

 - Eat smaller meals